Telescopes for Planets

 A Manifesto for Planetary Astronomy

 My main (though certainly not only) interest in Astronomy is and always has been the Moon and Planets.
-Some amateur astronomers would regard this scornfully as the hallmark of a newbie, which always makes me laugh because it is an attitude hangover from the middle of last century when planetary astronomy was making no progress and was deeply out of fashion.
-In fact the Moon and planets make fascinating subjects for both the observer and the imager.
+To some this is the hallmark of a newbie, which always makes me laugh because it is an attitude hangover from the middle of last century when planetary astronomy was making no progress and was deeply out of fashion.
+In fact, the Moon and planets make fascinating subjects for both the observer and the imager.

 The Moon has an endless array of interesting detail and is a whole other world of mountains, cratelerlets, domes, rilles and rays to explore.
 People used to think the Moon was static and unchanging; reporters of “Transient Lunar Phenomena” were regarded as cranks.
-Then someone a few years back thought of videoing the unlit portion of the Moon’s disk using a video camera attached to a basic ten inch telescope ... with the result that quite a few flashes from meteorite impacts showed up and NASA got involved.
+Then someone a few years imaged flashes from meteorite impacts…

 Meanwhile, it is a constant challenge to pick out and perhaps sketch planetary detail, whilst the planets change in a way stars and deep sky objects do not.
 Mars has clouds and dust storms and the albedo marking show subtle variations; the ice caps grow and shrink with the seasons.
 Mars periodically suffers global dust storms which blot out all surface detail.